pallets/flask/docs/design.rst

 thread, process, coroutine, or greenlet.

-The context and proxies help solve two development issues: circular imports, and passing around global data. :data:`.current_app: can be used to access the application object without needing to import the app object directly, avoiding circular import issues. :data:`.request`, :data:`.session`, and :data`.g` can be imported to access the current data for the request, rather than needing to pass them as arguments through every single function in your project.
+The context and proxies help solve two development issues: circular imports, and passing around global data. :data:`.current_app` can be used to access the application object without needing to import the app object directly, avoiding circular import issues. :data:`.request`, :data:`.session`, and :data:`.g` can be imported to access the current data for the request, rather than needing to pass them as arguments through every single function in your project.